sutra/spring-cache-redis-scored/src/site/markdown/index.md

 [`get`](https://redis.io/commands/get)
 commands to set/get cache entries
 (see `org.springframework.data.redis.cache.RedisCacheWriter`),
-this may cause stale data returned from caching querying, in this scenario:
+this may cause stale data returned from caching querying, in this scenario.

+Assuming we have 2 concurrent requests, request A querying data, and request B updating data, then the following scenario may happen:

-1. the cached data is expired;
+1. The cached data is expired;
-2. thread A queries data from persistence layer, got old data(version 1);
+2. Request A queries data from persistence layer, got old data(version 1);
-3. thread B writes new data(version 2) into persistence layer;
+3. Request B writes new data(version 2) into persistence layer;
-4. thread B **evicts old data** from cache;
+4. **Request B evicts old data from cache;**
-5. thread A puts old data into cache;
+5. Request A puts old data into cache;

-6. now we have the old data(version 1) in cache, and when querying from cache, the old data will be returned, before the cache entry is expired or evicted.
+Now we have the old data(version 1) in cache, and when querying from cache, the old data(version 1) will be returned, before the cache entry is expired or evicted.

 But `ScoredRedisCache` uses